tzaremba5/Cross-Subject-BCI-Motor-Imagery-Classification/README.md

 WARNING: Do not change the names of the subject folders.

-2. Run to download the necessary libraries
+2. Run to download the necessary dependencies
 ```bash
 $ make setup
 ```